 Memory Method Systems

 There are several memory infrastructure systems.
-These structures, like our pegboard example, are the best-kept secrets of memory enhancement.
+Like our pegboard example, these structures are the best-kept secrets of memory enhancement.
 We learn how to create a memory palace using this infrastructure.
 We can expand each of these frameworks almost indefinitely.
 Another way to increase your memory’s effectiveness is by using an audiotape to walk you through the technique, reinforcing the memory framework.
 Make your recordings of the data you want to memorize.
 Hearing your voice will also help to cement the process.

 The framework of these memory methods includes: